Idea

 8) Develop Innovative Solutions

-It’s important to think outside the box and come up with creative and innovative solutions to complex problems.
-That is as long as you’re ultimately looking to serve the goal of the project and your organization.
+It’s important to think outside the box and devise creative and innovative solutions to complex problems as long as you’re ultimately looking to serve the project and your organization.

 Innovation should always lead back to helping the organization thrive.
 By looking at the problem from a different perspective, you might be able to come up with new and unique solutions.